Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Conclusions

 thereby demonstrating that the precursor behavior reported previously for TGV is not restricted to that highly symmetric benchmark.
 Moreover, alternative wavenumber measures based on centroid and quantile definitions (e.g., $k_{\mathrm{centroid}}$ and $k_{95}$) exhibit the same qualitative early-warning behavior, supporting the robustness of the precursor beyond a single peak-based metric.

+The comparison with $p=6$ and $p=8$ (Appendix Fig.~\ref{fig:appendix-highp}) shows that precursor-like peak advancement is not mathematically unique to the exponent $p=4$.
+Rather, high-wavenumber weighting more generally sensitizes spectra to the early formation of small scales.
+The practical significance of $p=4$ is that it is directly tied to the curl-of-vorticity/palinstrophy spectrum and, among the tested weights, provides a stable compromise between early responsiveness and finite-resolution robustness.
+The present results therefore support $\Cfour(k,t)$ as a physically interpretable diagnostic for the deterministic decaying-flow cases examined here, while leaving broader statistical, anisotropic, and forced-flow generalizations for future work.

 A notable methodological outcome is that curvature-weighted spectra require explicit spike inspection for cutoff-proximate artifacts.
-Because $|\curl\bfw|^2(k)$ strongly emphasizes high wavenumbers, naive peak extraction can be contaminated when the argmax is influenced by near-cutoff behavior, as illustrated for the $512^3$ Kida--Pelz case.
-We therefore combined (i) resolution diagnostics using $k_{\max}\eta(t)$, (ii) direct inspections of $|\curl\bfw|^2(k)$, and (iii) higher-resolution reference simulations where required (Kida--Pelz and the low-viscosity TGV case).
+Because $\Cfour(k,t)$ strongly emphasizes high wavenumbers, naive peak extraction can be contaminated when the argmax is influenced by near-cutoff behavior, as illustrated for the $512^3$ Kida--Pelz case.
+We therefore combined (i) resolution diagnostics using $k_{\max}\eta(t)$, (ii) direct inspections of $\Cfour(k,t)$, and (iii) higher-resolution reference simulations where required (Kida--Pelz and the low-viscosity TGV case).
 These procedures ensure that the extracted characteristic times reflect genuine small-scale dynamics rather than finite-resolution locking.

-The results presented here suggest that curvature-weighted spectral diagnostics provide a practical and broadly applicable early indicator of impending dissipation activity in non-stationary turbulent transients.
+The results presented here suggest that curvature-weighted spectral diagnostics provide a practical and potentially useful early indicator of impending dissipation activity in the non-stationary turbulent transients tested here.
 In addition to their conceptual value for understanding transient cascade development, these diagnostics may enable operational uses in large-scale simulations, such as scheduling dense output around the dissipation episode or triggering adaptive resolution strategies.